mkramb/codegraph/README.md

 ]
 ```

-Visiting the visualizer app on http://localhost:3000/:
+And visiting the visualizer app on http://localhost:3000/, would render a code graph:
 ![plot](./assets/visualizer.png)

 ## Development setup